2019 Best Online Colleges for Early Childhood Education Degrees

-The early childhood education master’s program curriculum trains students in the psychology, early childhood development, and instructional topics to work effectively with young children.
+The early childhood education master’s program curriculum trains students in the psychology, early childhood development, and instructional topics necessary to work effectively with young children.
 Master of Arts (MA) programs are for those new to the field, and cover topics like administration in teaching, working with parents, and cognitive development.
-Students also complete hands-on teaching practicum.
+Students also complete a hands-on teaching practicum.
 MEd programs in early childhood education are for early childhood teachers who have some experience teaching but would like to improve their leadership skills and gain understanding in a particular instructional area, such as bilingual instruction or curriculum development.

 Most master’s degree programs in early childhood education are designed to prepare graduates to instruct preschool and elementary school children in public and private institutions.
 New teachers can use the MA to meet licensure requirements, while current teachers can use the MEd program to become advanced teachers, administrators, or curriculum developers.